bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy.md

 Speaker 1: 00:29:00

 But there's no like graphical way or anything in the interface where you can do that.
-You'd have to manually type these pieces of mini script.
+You'd have to manually type these pieces of `Miniscript`.
-But there are wallets out there that will connect to Bitcoin Core using the RBC, for example.
+But there are wallets out there that will connect to Bitcoin Core using the RPC, for example.
-And they might use the Bitcoin Core wallet for the key storage, et cetera.
+And they might use the Bitcoin Core wallet for the key storage, etc.
-But they would have some graphical user interface and they would construct a mini script.
+But they would have some graphical user interface and they would construct a `Miniscript`.

 Speaker 0: 00:29:21

-So where, I think I'm skipping ahead.
+So where, I think I'm skipping, I'm I skipping ahead?

 Speaker 1: 00:29:25

-So where Taproot comes in.
+So where **Taproot** comes in.

 Speaker 0: 00:29:28